Massideation/FreeFi-Calculators/README.md

 # FreeFi-Calculators
-Calculate the crypto opportunity of the past and future
+Calculate your crypto opportunity of the past and future